eclipse-thingweb/td-tools/node/aas-aid/README.md

 ### Prerequisites

 -   `npm install @thingweb/aas-aid`
--   `npm install @node-wot/binding-http`
+-   `npm install @node-wot/binding-http` (needed for consuming the generated TD with node-wot only)

 ### AAS/AID to WoT TD

 The file `counterHTTP.json` describes the counter sample in AAS/AID format for http binding.
 The `AssetInterfacesDescription` utility class allows to transform the AID format to a valid WoT TD format which in the end can be properly consumed by node-wot.

-The example `aid-to-td.js` tries to transform an AID submodel (from an AAS file) into a regular WoT TD.
+The example `aid-to-td.js` transforms an AID submodel (from an AAS file) into a regular WoT TD.
 Note: Besides converting the AID submodel it is also possible to convert a full AAS file.

 ```js